Inspire receives funding to launch Sporting Citizenship Programme

-Inspire Suffolk has been awarded a grant from the Suffolk Police and Crime Commissioner to run a new sports project aimed at young men from eastern European and Asian communities in Ipswich – the Sporting Citizenship Programme.
+Inspire has been awarded a grant from the Suffolk Police and Crime Commissioner to run a new sports project aimed at young men from eastern European and Asian communities in Ipswich – the Sporting Citizenship Programme.

-Working in partnership with the Bangladeshi Support Centre, Inspire Suffolk will run the sports and citizenship programme aimed at men under the age of 30 living in the Norwich Road area of Ipswich to help bring the local community together.
-The project will be run by Inspire Suffolk who use education and sport as a way of making a difference and has considerable experience in using sport as a channel to engage with the community.
+Working in partnership with the Bangladeshi Support Centre, Inspire will run the sports and citizenship programme aimed at men under the age of 30 living in the Norwich Road area of Ipswich to help bring the local community together.
+The project will be run by Inspire who use education and sport as a way of making a difference and has considerable experience in using sport as a channel to engage with the community.

 Sport, primarily football, will be used as the initial ‘hook’ to engage people onto the 12 month programme, which will be complemented by training in other skills, such as English language, citizenship and IT.